gustavoh430/Jenkins_Integration/README.md

 "**-v jenkins_home:/var/jenkins_home**": This flag mounts a directory on the host machine to the /var/jenkins_home directory inside the container.
 This is where Jenkins stores its configuration and data.

-After that, we must configure our Jenkins.
+After that, we must configure Jenkins.
 The following image will pop up and we must insert a code to unlock jenkins:

 ![image](https://github.com/gustavoh430/Jenkins_Integration/assets/41215245/237a0aab-c440-4a85-a53c-9d672c72fa30)